Evidlo/prelim/main.typ

       $E_"phot" tilde.op "Pois"(t_"fr" e_"phot") gt("(events)")$
   )

   In general, single photoelectrons are difficult to detect, so the Carruthers cameras employ an #gls("MCP") for turning a single particle into a detectable shower of particles.  #glspl("MCP") consist of an array of small glass tubes (channels) which are electrically charged so that a photoelectron striking the wall of one of these tubes will cause a cascade of particles via secondary emission @microchannelplate.
 The small size of these channels ensures that the subsequent shower of particles exits the #gls("MCP") in the same location as the photoelectron, preserving image spatial resolution.
 Due to the nature of secondary emission, the number of particles created by the #gls("MCP") from a photoelectron is given by the discrete random variable $G_"mcp"$, whose distribution has been measured in the laboratory.
-The number of electrons leaving the MCP #rt([(known as _counts_)]) due to Lyman-α photoelectrons is given by
+The number of electrons leaving the MCP due to Lyman-α photoelectrons is given by

   #math.equation(numbering: none,
       $f_"mcp" sum_(l=1)^(E_"phot") G_"mcp,l" gt("(counts)")$